giellalt/lang-mdf/mdf.md

 * Sets for Morphosyntactic properties

+negation marker for
+fits between negation and conneg

 * @>ADVL : Modifier of an adverbial to the right.
 ** vaikko: doppe leat vaikko man ollu studeanttat.
 * @ADVL< : Complement of adverbial.